 There’s actually a decent amount of space in the back, but the doors aren’t huge, the windows are small and it can feel a little claustrophobic.
 Up front it’s all very cocooning which is quite nice for something SUV-ish, with very comfy seats.

 The C-HR remains an interesting alternative to all the usual suspects in the growing crossover segment.
 It looks good, has an interesting interior that’s well-made and packed with kit (even entry-level Icon models), it drives very well and is cheap to run.
-It’s not the go-to for practicality, but the addition of key equipment and a more powerful hybrid motor make it far more appealing.
+Its size means it's good enough to drive, but it's not the most practical of family cars - even if the addition of key equipment and a more powerful hybrid motor make it far more appealing.
 This Orange Edition is only available in limited numbers from launch, though, plus it’s not cheap at over £32k… stick to a mid-range model and you’ll be just fine.